-When you trip the Remote Emergency Power Off switch, all UPS circuit breakers are opened, including the bypass circuit breaker.
+When you trip the Remote Emergency Power Off switch, all UPS circuit breakers are opened, including the System Bypass circuit breaker (SBB).
 All power through the UPS is removed from the load.
 You will still have power to the UPS controls, and you may have power to the static switch.